Why Do I Still Recommend Bone Broth?

 All of these minerals, except fluoride, are essential in significant amounts every day from our diets.
 Calcium is necessary for healthy nerve conduction, muscle contraction, heart function, stable moods and hormonal balance as well a participating hundreds of enzyme reactions.
 Phosphorus is essential to the activation and regulation of energy production and is essential to healthy the replication of our DNA.
 Magnesium is essential in over 300 enzyme pathways and is necessary for the proper use of proteins and fatty acids.
-It helps our muscles contract and relax properly and ensures that we have healthy nerves.
+It helps your muscles contract and relax properly and ensures that we have healthy nerves.

 I could go on and on about the rest of the minerals, but I think I have made my point.
 The easiest way to get the most bio-available minerals, in the proportions of a living body, is bone broth.
-Think about it this way, we are either putting money (minerals and proteins) in the bank or we are spending them, possibly to the point of an overdraft, weakening our whole bodies, especially our bones.
+Think about it this way, we may be either putting money (minerals and proteins) in the bank or we are spending them, possibly to the point of an overdraft, weakening our whole bodies, especially your bones.
 Taking supplements with only a couple of bone nutrients like calcium and magnesium is, unfortunately, insufficient for maintaining or rebuilding healthy bones.

-Sodium and potassium are essential nutrient and also our primary electrolytes.
+Sodium and Potassium are essential nutrient and also your primary electrolytes.
 Electrolytes help “pump” fluids in and out of cells, blood vessels and membranes and also enure proper conduction in nerves, contraction in muscles and the release of signaling molecules like hormones and neuro transmitters.
 In an Ancestral Diet there is a sodium potassium pump that occurs throughout the year that ensure the proper storage and release of Vitamin D.

-A strong and well fed mucous membrane keeps us from absorbing the bad kind of cholesterol as well as a variety of parasites and fungi into our blood stream.
-This membrane, with the support of our Lymphatic system make up the greater proportion of our immune systems actual effort.
-If this membrane breaks down we are at risk of developing Leaky Gut Syndrome, the suggested cause of all Auto-Immune disease.
+A strong and well fed mucous membrane keeps you from absorbing the bad kind of chemicals, parasites, microbacteria and fungi (and their poop) into your blood stream.
+This membrane, with the support of your Lymphatic system make up the greater proportion of your immune system’s actual effort.

-It is important to cook a broth long enough to ensure the cartilage dissolves into fluid and mixes in with the dissolved gelatin.
-Remember that cartilage is made up of the same substances that make up our mucous membrane, a membrane and substance that is, by necessity, indigestible.
+It is important to cook a broth long enough to ensure the cartilage dissolves into the fluid and mixes in with the dissolved gelatin.
+It is important to know that cartilage is made up of the same substances that make up your mucous membrane, a membrane and substance that is, by necessity, indigestible.
 Once the cartilage is dissolved and dispersed something subtle and almost magical happens.
-The surface tension or thickness of the broth drops below that of our mucous membrane making it highly absorbable.
+The surface tension or thickness of the broth drops below that of your mucous membrane making it highly absorbable.